ZuluPro/spark-tpc-ds-performance-test/README.md

 ## Considerations while increasing the scale factor.
-This journey walks us through the steps that need to be performed to run the TPC-DS bench-mark in the qualification scale factor(1GB).Since this is a performance bench-mark, typically we need to run the bench-mark in varying scale factors to gauge the throughput of the underlying data processing engine.
+This journey walks us through the steps that need to be performed to run the TPC-DS bench-mark in the qualification scale factor(1GB).
+Since this is a performance bench-mark, typically we need to run the bench-mark in varying scale factors to gauge the throughput of the underlying data processing engine.
 In the section below, we will briefly touch up on things to be considered while increasing the data and running the workload against a production cluster.